pouchdb-community/pouchdb-quick-search/README.md

 ### Highlighting

-A very handy feature is that you can use `{highlighting: true}` to return the fields that were matched against highlighted as keywords in context:
+A very handy option is `{highlighting: true}`, which returns the fields that were matched against, with the keywords highlighted in context:

 ```js
 pouch.search({